-One of the objectives of National Instrument 54-101 - Communication with Beneficial Owners of Securities of a Reporting Issuer ("NI 54-101") is to assist non-registered shareholders to direct the voting of Common Shares that they own but are not registered in their names.
+One of the objectives of NI 54-101 is to assist non-registered shareholders to direct the voting of Common Shares that they own but are not registered in their names.

 Your Common Shares may not be registered in your name but in the name of an intermediary (which is usually a bank, trust company, securities dealer or broker, or a clearing agency in which an intermediary participates).
 If your Common Shares are registered in the name of an intermediary, you are a non-registered shareholder.